mikeroyal/AR-VR-Guide/README.md

  * [Apple MR Headset Cooling System (Patent US 20220394889 A1)](https://www.patentlyapple.com/2022/12/apple-invents-a-quiet-mr-headset-cooling-system-designed-to-make-it-comfortable-for-users-to-wear-ov.html)
  * [Apple Clip-On Prescription Lenses System for a Future HMD (Eyeglasses and/or MR Headset) (Patent US 20220391608 A1)](https://www.patentlyapple.com/2022/12/apple-patent-reveals-a-clip-on-prescription-lenses-system-for-a-future-hmd-eyeglasses-andor-mr-headset.html)

- **Apple Headset Specs(subject to change):**
+ **Apple Vision Pro Headset Specs:**

+   * Powered by an M2 chip and **R1 chip(dedicated toward real-time sensor processing for the 12 cameras and 5 sensors on the Vision Pro headset)**.
    * High-resolution 4K micro OLED displays.
    * Display Pixel Size will be between 3000 ppi-4000 ppi.
    * Display offers a brightness of 5,000 nits.
    * The color gamut is quoted as DCI > 97% DCI.
-   * 96W USB-C poer adpater.
+   * 96W USB-C power adapter.
    * A USB-C port for data transfer.
    * A proprietary magnetic port(MagSafe) to attach the [battery pack](https://www.amazon.com/Apple-MJWY3AM-A-MagSafe-Battery/dp/B099BWY7WT).
    * Expected battery life of about **2 hours per pack**.
-   * 12 optical cameras for tracking movements, mapping the environment, and projecting visual experiences.
+   * 12 optical cameras and 5 sensors for tracking movements, mapping the environment, and projecting visual experiences.
    * WiFi 6E, which adds 6GHz spectrum to the 2.4GHz & 5GHz bands for increased bandwidth and less device interference.

 OLEDoS (OLED on Silicon) is a display panel that typically has a diagonal length of less than 1 inch and meets the 3000 ppi-4000 ppi resolution criteria of AR/VR device displays.
 Existing OLED displays use Low-Temperature-Poly-Silicon (LTPS) or Oxide TFT based on glass substrates.
 OLEDoS uses silicon-wafer-based CMOS substrates.
 Using silicon substrates, ultra-fine circuit structures typically used in semiconductor processes can be reproduced, which in turn lead to the creation of ultra-high-resolution OLEDs when organic matter is deposited on them.